Ernest R. Redmond: National Guard Bureau

 In 1926 Redmond went on active duty as Assistant to the Chief of the Militia Bureau.
 He served as Acting Chief from June to September, 1929, following the retirement of Creed C. Hammond.

 Later career

 During World War II Redmond served at the War Department in the office of the Chief of Engineers.

 Redmond later relocated to California and resumed work as a real estate broker.

 Death and burial

 Redmond died in San Francisco, California on February 12, 1966.
-He is buried at Golden Gate National Cemetery, Plot 2C, 1161.